Marcus893/unbeatable-chess.AI/README.md

 ![peek 2018-12-30 09-25](https://user-images.githubusercontent.com/38970716/50548637-13aa7080-0c1e-11e9-86b7-5a06ee8b78cd.gif)

-- other features including applying Alpha Beta Pruning technique to optimize the runtime of the algorithm.
+- Other features including applying Alpha Beta Pruning technique to optimize the runtime of the algorithm.
 As well as using JQuery and Css to style the potential moves of a piece when the cursor hover over it.

 ## Code Showcase